lukaszcz/coqhammer/README.md

 command                          | description
 -------------------------------- | ------------------------------------
 `hammer`                         |  Runs the hammer tactic.
+`predict n`                      |  Prints n dependencies for the current goal predicted by the machine-learning premise selection.
 `Hammer_cleanup`                 |  Resets the hammer cache.
 `Hammer_export Dir "dir"`        |  Exports all visible objects to dir.
 `Hammer_version`                 |  Prints the version of CoqHammer.